Search our site:

 Favorite food and wine pairing?
-Cab and cow, of course!
+A nice Cabernet and filet.

 You might call Jim Bandy a student of wine!
 I think he may have the most well-rounded palate of any of us.
 Ask him about Argentina or his many trips to Napa....